Piccolo (Dragon Ball): In other media

 In the anime-only sequel Dragon Ball GT, Piccolo arrives to recover Goten after Baby ceases possessing him and moves to Gohan.
 Piccolo confronts the Baby-possessed Gohan and is injured.
 After Baby is defeated, Piccolo sacrifices himself to put the Black Star Dragon Balls to rest and bring peace to the world.
-He goes to Heaven but then requests to be sent to Hell in order to free Goku when he is imprisoned there.
+He goes to Heaven but then requests to be sent to Hell to free Goku when he is imprisoned there.
 He can be seen putting Hell in order and protecting the rulers there.
 Goku later stops in Hell to see Piccolo.
 He tells Piccolo that he will be leaving and that they are glad they met and teamed up.
 Goku also tells Piccolo that he had become a good friend and promised to get him out of Hell someday.
-They shake hands and Goku leaves while Piccolo stays behind.
+They shake hands, and Goku leaves while Piccolo stays behind.

 Piccolo has made multiple appearances in music.
 "I Lo~ve Mr. Piccolo" appears on the 1990 album Dragon Ball Z Hit Song Collection III: Space Dancing, Gohan singing about his admiration for Piccolo and wondering what his species is.
 In the 1991 album Dragon Ball Z Hit Song Collection 8: Character Special 2, the song "The Feeling of Whistling Piccolo Edit" features Piccolo complaining and begging for a whistler to stop exploiting his weakness before he departs.
 Piccolo is also mentioned in the song "Goku" by Soulja Boy, who brags about feeling like Piccolo and multiple other Dragon Ball characters, and in the song "Break Bread" by Bryson Tiller, with the verse "Got green like Piccolo".